Cirkit Designer Logo

 Introduction

-The ACS712 is a Hall effect-based linear current sensor that provides an analog output proportional to the current flowing through it.
+The ACS712 is a Hall effect-based current sensor that provides an analog output proportional to the current flowing through it.
 It is capable of measuring both AC and DC currents, making it a versatile component for a wide range of applications.
-The sensor is compact, easy to use, and provides isolation between the current-carrying conductor and the output signal, ensuring safety and reliability.
+The sensor is available in different variants to measure currents up to ±5A, ±20A, or ±30A.
+Its compact design and ease of use make it a popular choice for current monitoring and control in electrical systems.

 Explore Projects Built with Current Sensor ACS712